Preparation Courses

 Travel expenses (bus or car mileage) will be paid within the Leeds boundary for costs incurred in home visiting.

-We can confirm that you are volunteering for Home-Start Leeds.
-However, we do not sign timesheets or provide placement opportunities.
+We can confirm that you are volunteering for Home-Start Leeds; and we can sign time-sheets or provide placement opportunities.

 Are there any other volunteering opportunities?